Skip to main content

 4 savvy options for funding rising private school fees

 9 March 2025 If you have children or grandchildren who attend a fee-paying school, you will no doubt be aware that fees have risen in 2025.
-Let’s take a look at why fees have gone up, the average price of private school fees today, plus five helpful options for funding these rising fees.
+Let’s take a look at why fees have gone up, the average price of private school fees today, plus four helpful options for funding these rising fees.
 The government […]

 Will the UK government scrap Lifetime ISAs?